AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

         -   If you specify a single value for columnName, no extra spaces are allowed.
 If you specify multiple values for columnName, separate them with commas \(,\) and do not include extra spaces.
         -   The distribution key does not support columns of the following data types: FLOAT, DOUBLE, NUMERIC, ARRAY, JSON, and specific complex data types.
         -   If a table has a primary key, the primary key is used as the distribution key by default.
 The distribution key must consist of one or more columns that constitute the primary key and cannot be null.
 Entries with the same distribution key value must be distributed to the same shard.
 If no primary key is specified for the table, the distribution key can be null.
 In other words, you do not need to specify a column as the distribution key.
 If the distribution key is null, data can be randomly distributed to different shards.
 If a distribution key value is null, the value is regarded as an empty string.
         -   By default, Hologres randomly distributes data in a table to each shard.
 If you specify a column as the distribution key, data is distributed to each shard based on the column.
 Entries with the same distribution key value are distributed to the same shard.
 If you use the column as a filter condition, Hologres directly scans data in the shards that meet the filter condition.
 If you use the column as a join condition, Hologres directly joins data on the current node, without the need to distribute data to other compute nodes.
-This significantly improves the join efficiency.
+This significantly improves join efficiency.
         -   Examples

             ```